awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

 + The registry for the TLD must support DNSSEC\.
 To determine whether the registry for your TLD supports DNSSEC, see [Domains that you can register with Amazon Route 53](registrar-tld-list.md)\.
 + The DNS service provider for the domain must support DNSSEC\.
 **Important**
-Route 53 supports DNSSEC for domain registration but does not support DNSSEC for DNS service\.
-If you want to configure DNSSEC for a domain that is registered with Route 53, you must either use another DNS service provider or set up your own DNS server\.
+Route 53 supports DNSSEC for domain registration as well as DNSSEC signing\.
+To learn more, see [Configuring DNSSEC signing in Amazon Route 53](dns-configuring-dnssec.md)\.
 + You must configure DNSSEC with the DNS service provider for your domain before you add public keys for the domain to Route 53\.
 + The number of public keys that you can add to a domain depends on the TLD for the domain:
   + **\.com and \.net domains** – up to thirteen keys